-When I was 26 years old I made my debut as Aida at Shanghai Grande Theater: I won Placido Domingo competition and Giuseppe Verdi competition.
+When I was 26 years old I made my debut as Aida at Shanghai Grande Theater: I won the Placido Domingo competition and the Giuseppe Verdi competition.
 My International debut was in 2002, as Tosca in Royal Opera House of Parma.
-After this big successful performance, I got a lot of invitation from others important Opera House as La Scala, Vienna State Opera House, Metropolitan Opera House, Arena di Verona, Liceu Opera Barcellona, Munchen, Berlin …
+After this big successful performance, I got a lot of invitations from other important Opera House as La Scala, Vienna State Opera House, Metropolitan Opera House, Arena di Verona, Liceu Opera Barcellona, Munchen, Berlin …

 Chinese soprano Hui He breaks down the barriers of time and culture in the world’s greatest opera houses.

 Besides passion, study, determination, and will have you had to make sacrifices to achieve the technique of opera singer?

 I must study always.
 A professional opera singer needs a lot of concentration and energy to be better and better.
 I feel very lucky to make sacrifices for art because I’m always in love with my new roles.

 What were the most important milestones of your profession as a soprano?